madebits/madebits.github.io/blog/2017/2017-03-08-Checkpoint-Security-On-Ubuntu.md

    - proxy_user      username for proxy authentication
 ```

-To access windows remote desktops, install `sudo apt install freerdp-x11` and use something like:
+To access windows remote desktops, install `sudo apt install freerdp-x11` and use something like (machine name works also in place of IP, but name resolution may take some time, IPs are faster):

 ```
 xfreerdp /v:10.11.11.11 /u:user